Aspoz/Sweet-Web/README.md

 ### Extending from base

-When extending from the base class all that is needed is the location where the resource can be found on the api, relative to the ApiLocation.
+When extending from the base class all that is needed is the location where the resource can be found on the api, relative to the Settings.api.

 ##### Example